 What is the MAC Protocol: Video for the Side-Event on 17th December

-The Cape Town Convention, which, through its various Protocols establishes electronic registries for different types of high value mobile assets, sets out a standard for the responsibility of registrars of modern electronic registries with the only defence being that of having followed ‘best practices’ in registry design, operation and back-up.
+The Cape Town Convention, which, through its various Protocols, establishes electronic registries for different types of high-value mobile assets, sets out a standard for the responsibility of registrars of modern electronic registries, with the only defense being that of having followed ‘best practices’ in registry design, operation, and back-up.
 However, ‘best practices’ in electronic registries is not defined by the Convention, nor have international parameters been developed more generally in relation to electronic registries.

 So far, the Project has developed and published a Guide on Best Practices for Electronic Collateral Registries over the course of four Workshops which were held in Oxford and Rome.
 In September 2021, a fifth Workshop for the project was organised at the University of Cambridge.
 The Project has now shifted its focus onto Electronic Business Registries and will work towards developing a best practices guide for the same.

-This project seeks to develop standards for the economic assessment of international commercial law reform (ICLR).
+This project seeks to develop standards for the economic evaluation of international commercial law reform (ICLR).

-This project provides a platform for work in this and seeks to create principles, standards, and parameters, including the development of guidelines for governmental economic impact and cost-benefit analyses of ICLR.
-It is an inter-disciplinary project with involvement from industry, national governments, international organisations, legal scholars and economists.
+This project provides a platform for work in this area and seeks to create principles, standards, and parameters, including guidelines for governmental economic impact and cost-benefit analyses of ICLR.
+It is an interdisciplinary project with involvement from industry, national governments, international organisations, legal scholars, and economists.

 Looking for more information?
 Contact us.